-Alternative 4.
-Require vessel operators to submit fishing records via NMFS approved vessel monitoring system hardware/software that provides vessel position.
+Preferred Alternative 4.
+Require vessel operators to submit fishing records via NMFS approved vessel monitoring system hardware/software that provides vessel position and is permanently affixed to the vessel.

-Option a.
-Charter vessels Option b.
+Preferred Option a.
+Charter vessels Preferred Option b.
 Headboats

 NMFS will develop the specific details of how the system would operate and will provide the Council the opportunity to have input into the system design.